load balancer

 When installing a charging point in a home, it is not simply a matter of plugging in a device.
 It is necessary to design a solution tailored to the user’s needs and the characteristics of the installation.

-That is why, when planning a project for installing an electric car charger at home, it is essential to consider technologies such as load balancing, which enable optimised energy consumption and ensure an efficient user experience from day one.
+That is why, when planning a project for installing an electric car charger at home, it is fundamental to consider technologies such as load balancer, which allow for optimised consumption and guarantee an efficient user experience from day one.

 Conclusion: an investment in efficiency and peace of mind